mermaid-js/mermaid/packages/mermaid/src/docs/development.md

 ## Contributing Code

 We make all changes via Pull Requests.
-As we have many Pull Requests from developers new to mermaid, we have put in place a process, wherein _knsv, Knut Sveidqvist_ is the primary reviewer of changes and merging pull requests.
+As we have many Pull Requests from developers new to mermaid, we have put in place a process, wherein _`knsv`, Knut Sveidqvist_ is the primary reviewer of changes and merging pull requests.
 The process is as follows:

-- Large changes reviewed by knsv or other developer asked to review by knsv
+- Large changes reviewed by `knsv` or other developer asked to review by `knsv`
 - Smaller, low-risk changes like dependencies, documentation, etc. can be merged by active collaborators
 - Documentation (we encourage updates to the `src/docs` folder; you can submit them via direct commits)